N0MIZ0/Cryptonite_Taskphase_Advait/Comprehending Commands.md

 Syntax ---> **ls /path**
 <br>
 Here, I first had to use the **ls** command to list out files from *challenge*<br>
-I found 2 files, I could have ran both, but I used **cat** command to check which one was the right file and then ran it.
+I found 2 files, I could have ran both, but I used **cat** command to check which one was the right file and then ran it. <br>
 ***Commands***
 ```
  ls /challenge